What to consider before purchasing your new pair of hearing aids?

 Is it best to buy hearing aids from an audiologist?

 Absolutely.
 There are several benefits when you receive your hearing aids from an audiologist.
-For start the audiologist would be able to do a comprehensive hearing test for you.
+To start, the audiologist would be able to do a comprehensive hearing test for you.
 Any pathology or severe progressive ear disorder can be pointed out as a result of this initial examination.
 The results of the hearing test can be forwarded to your GP and ENT specialist for follow-up.
 In addition, you would have a chance to ask questions and receive a good consultation on the styles and technology level of the hearing aids that work best for your lifestyle.
-If you intend to purchase your hearing aids from an online store make sure that you take advantage of having your hearing test and examination done by a local audiologist, get a copy of your hearing test results and then purchase your hearing aids online.
-More on purchasing your next hearing aids online here.
+And last but not least, when in a clinic, the audiologist can do a better adjustment of your hearing aids as well as a gold-plate REM (Real Ear Measurement) to make sure that the hearing aids are acoustically and technologically fully optimised to your ear canal and the level of your hearing loss.

 Can I buy hearing aids with a monthly payment plan?